Cetuximab: Economics

 Cetuximab is given by intravenous therapy and costs up to $30,000 for eight weeks of treatment per patient.

 Merck KGaA had 887 million euros ($1.15 billion) in Erbitux sales in 2012, from head and neck as well as bowel cancer, while Bristol-Myers Squibb generated $702 million in sales from the drug.

 Erbitux was the eighth best-selling cancer drug of 2013, with sales of $1.87 billion.

 Biosimilars

-Erbitux had 2013 worldwide sales of US$1.9 billion making it a lucrative target for biosimilars developers.
-Additionally the patent protection for Erbitux in Europe expired in June 2014, and in the U.S. and in Japan the protection will expire in 2016.
-However biosimilars of Erbitux are not expected until 2018.

-As of 2014, biosimilars of cetuximab were in development by several companies.
+As of 2023, there are no biosimilars of cetuximab.

 Insider trading

 Cetuximab failed to get FDA approval in 2001, which caused the stock price of the developer ImClone to drop dramatically.
 Prior to the announcement, several executives sold stock, and the SEC launched an investigation into insider trading.
 This resulted in a widely publicized criminal case, which resulted in prison terms for media celebrity Martha Stewart, ImClone chief executive officer Samuel D. Waksal and Stewart's broker at Merrill Lynch, Peter Bacanovic.